Wild Bear Lodge (formerly Grizzly Bear Ranch) opened for business as the snows began to melt in the spring of 2006.

 In 2002 he was posted to Moscow to write about Russia under Vladimir Putin.
 While on assignment, he met Kristin, the bureau chief for the Reuters News Agency, in her native Estonia.

 Craving open spaces and a new life in the wild, Kristin and Julius decided to move to Canada.
 After a chance visit while driving across British Columbia they fell in love with the property and its location.

-More than a decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.
+For nearly 15 years, Julius and Kristin ran the small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.
 Kristin died tragically after a short battle with cancer in early 2020.

-Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.
+Each year Wild Bear Lodge takes in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.